Strathspey Railway (preserved): Aviemore

 The former engine crew hostel, called Spey Lodge, stands just to the north.
 This building was erected by the LMS during the Second World War to provide railway crews with a safe and cheap option for accommodation whilst rostered to work locally.
 The British Railways Staff Association For Scotland then took it on to provide holiday accommodation for railway staff and their families.
 It was saved by the Strathspey Railway Company during the 1970s and gradually the facilities have been upgraded by volunteers.
 Spey Lodge now fulfils its original role again, providing hostel accommodation for engine crews and other volunteers working on the railway.

-After Spey Lodge, the railway passes the site of the new Aviemore Hospital then crosses Dalfaber level crossing, an Automatic Open Crossing, Locally Monitored (AOCL).
-This level crossing was not originally part of the railway, but was installed after the development of the Dalfaber Estate in the 1980s, and is to be upgraded to a half-barrier crossing in late 2022.
+After Spey Lodge, the railway passes the site of the Aviemore Hospital then crosses Dalfaber level crossing, an Automatic Barrier Crossing Locally monitored (ABCL).
+This level crossing was not originally part of the railway, but was installed after the development of the Dalfaber Estate in the 1980s, and was upgraded to a half-barrier crossing in March 2023.
+Prior the barrier upgrade, the crossing had been involved in one major incident in 2005.
 After crossing the road and passing the Cairngorm Brewery the line climbs through Granish Moor.
 This heather moor affords views of Cairngorm Mountain and the line runs parallel to the Speyside Way, a popular walking and cycling route.
 Once into the forest at the north end of the moor, the line descends past Boat of Garten golf course and into the village of Boat of Garten itself.